chronzerg/QuadcopterDynamics/README.md

 # QuadcopterDynamics
-Quadcopter control simulation written in Python.
+Quadcopter simulation and controller written in Python.